malltaf/WSL-VPN/README.md

 ```Shell
 sudo ifconfig eth0 mtu 1350
 ```
-Or in any other way that suits you. (test on reboot)
+Or in any other way that suits you.
+Can be added to yours .bashrc.

 Then execute the script in PowerShell:
 ```PowerShell